premail/premail/README.md

 │   └── watchEmail
 ├── formatTemplates  Format templates with Prettier.
 ├── clean.generated  Remove generated files from the current design or email.
-├── showConfig       Display the current configuration being used when rendering your email files.
-Use with --debug ├── listTemplates    List all templates that will be processed.
+├── loadConfig       Load the current configuration being used to render your email.
+To print to the console, use with --debug
+├── listTemplates    List all templates that will be processed.
 Use with --debug └── test             Run an empty gulp function for testing.
 ```